 It's common sense that new experiences will expose you to new risks.
-Similiarly, travelling to foreign, exciting (and at times undeveloped) places exposes you to bacterial, fungal and parasitic illnesses that you might not be accustomed to back home.
+Similarly, travelling to foreign, exciting (and at times undeveloped) places exposes you to bacterial, fungal and parasitic illnesses that you might not be accustomed to back home.

 Poor sanitation, limited hygiene, warm and moist countries are the likeliest culprits when it comes to harbouring the growth of organisms, which can lead to infections.
 As well, diseases are often passed on from insects and bug bites, flies and even swimming in contaminated water.

-Particularly risky areas of the world include parts of Africa, southeast Asia and areas of Central and South America.
+Particularly risky areas of the world include parts of Africa, Southeast Asia and areas of Central and South America.
 Travellers’ Diarrhoea is the most common infection to affect travellers and occurs in about 20% to 50% of all tourists.

-In this section we’ll give you some top info on common diseases and infections to be aware of around the world.
+In this section, we’ll give you some top info on common diseases and infections to be aware of around the world.
 The more informed you the better equipped you will be to travel safe and sound!

 The World Health Organisation's database of vaccine requirements covers 193 countries.
 This map is coloured according to the number of distinct vaccine antigens required.
 The per-country average is a little over 10.
-Click here for a fully functioning interactive map.

 Part of the Salmonella group; Typhoid Is a life-threatening disease that affects 12.5 million people each year.
 Precautions should be taken if visiting underdeveloped regions such as Asia, Latin America or Africa.
 Luckily, Typhoid isn’t found in countries such as the UK, Australia, New Zealand, the US or Japan.